Kensington Consulting's Candidate of the Week - Applications Engineer

-Siemens have revealed their £27 million investment in a new, state of the art manufacturing facility for their Additive Manufacturing department in the UK.
-Worcester based business, Materials Solutions Ltd will open the new site in September 2018, which will enable them to increase AM machines from fifteen to fifty over the next five years, read more.
+Siemens have revealed their £27 million investment in a new, state of the art manufacturing facility for their additive manufacturing department in the UK.
+Worcester-based business, Materials Solutions Ltd will open the new site in September 2018, which will enable them to increase AM machines from 15 to 50 over the next five years, read more.

 Kensington Additive News - Episode 5 - 30/11/18

 Etihad Airways Engineering have announced their new and extended partnership with leading additive manufacturing companies, EOS and BigRepOne.
 This is because the company look to enhance their maintenance, overhaul and repair (MRO) services, read more.